Click on a topic to see the list of frequently asked questions.

 - Encourage your employees to report suspected cases of fraud.

-As soon as you suspect fraud may be taking place, contact Missouri Employers Mutual, which provides claims services for Previsor policyholders, by calling our Fraud Hotline at 1.800.442.0593 or using the online form (note that this link will take you to our internal reporting system, and will look like a different site).
+As soon as you suspect fraud may be taking place, contact Missouri Employers Mutual, which provides claims services for Previsor policyholders, by calling 1.800.442.0593 or using the online form.
 You may also contact the Fraud and Noncompliance Unit of your state’s Department of Labor.

 No. Surveillance should be left to the insurance company or to a hired contractor.
 Any recordings you collect on your own may be inadmissible in court.